 The Legal Services Commission publishes regulatory guides or practice notes to set out the factors we take into account in exercising our regulatory responsibilities in grey areas where it is uncertain how a lawyer’s professional obligations apply, most relevantly our responsibilities:

 - to mediate consumer disputes including costs disputes between lawyers and their clients; and

 - to decide after investigating a lawyer’s conduct if it is inconsistent with his or her professional obligations and whether to commence disciplinary proceedings.

 This is no more than lawyers and users of legal services are entitled to expect of a transparent and accountable regulator.
 We hope and intend that the guides will help lawyers to avoid complaints, help promote adherence to high professional standards and help prevent non-compliance, especially inadvertent non-compliance by that vast majority of lawyers who want to do the right thing.

 We write the guides in plain English, with as little technicality as possible, so that they can be readily understood by lawyers and users of legal services alike.

 Publishing regulatory guides of this kind is a new idea in the legal services context but our counterpart regulators in other industry sectors have been doing it for years.
-The Australian Securities and Investment Commission, the Financial Ombudsman Service and the Telecommunications Industry Ombudsman, for example, all publish guidance in the form of Regulatory Guides (ASIC), Practice Notes and Guidelines (FOS) or Position Statements (TIO).
+The Australian Securities and Investment Commission, the Australian Financial Complaints Authority and the Telecommunications Industry Ombudsman, for example, all publish guidance in the form of Regulatory Guides (ASIC), Practice Notes and Guidelines (FOS) or Position Statements (TIO).

 We have two fundamental and overlapping purposes at the Legal Services Commission: